4034(R) ADMINISTRATIVE REGULATIONS REGARDING EMPLOYEE USE OF THE DISTRICT'S COMPUTER SYSTEMS AND ELECTRONIC COMMUNICATIONS

 - Using computer systems for any purposes, or in any manner, other than those permitted under these regulations;

-- Using social networking sites such as Facebook, Twitter, MySpace and LinkedIn in a manner that violates the Board’s Social Media policy.
+- Using social networking sites such as Facebook, Twitter, LinkedIn and YouTube in a manner that violates the Board’s Social Networking policy.

 In addition, if a particular behavior or activity is generally prohibited by law and/or Board of Education policy, use of these computer systems for the purpose of carrying out such activity and/or behavior is also prohibited.

 The Board expects that all employees will comply with all applicable Board policies and standards of professional conduct when engaging in any form of electronic communication, including texting, using the district’s computer system, or through the use of any electronic device or mobile device owned, leased, or used by the Board.
 As with any form of communication, the Board expects district personnel to exercise caution and appropriate judgment when using electronic communications with students, colleagues and other individuals in the context of fulfilling an employee’s job-related responsibilities, including when engaging in remote teaching or use of a digital teaching platform.